 What advice would you have for employers?
 How do they start making changes?

 - First, a good place to start is to enlist the help of an expert who will work with you to design and deliver an appropriate menstrual and reproductive health program for your organisation.
-At See Her Thrive, for example, our consultants are qualified and experienced Business Psychologists with a strong background in women’s health.
-This means that our work is grounded in evidence and delivered by subject experts who are incredibly passionate about what they do.

 - Run a workshop for managers and HR on menstrual and reproductive health to start the conversation.